-The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during treatment for acute kidney & ureter stones - here, the facility where the patient initially presents with acute kidney & ureter stones.
-The contracting entity or tax identification number of the facility claim is used to identify the Quarterback.
+The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a pediatric patient during pneumonia - here, the facility where pneumonia was diagnosed.
+The contracting entity of the facility where pneumonia was diagnosed will be used to identify the Quarterback.